-In this blog post, we will focus on explaining some of the key differences we have seen so far and how they affect developers and users.
 In a second blogpost we will focus on challenges we had in our first e-commerce project in Drupal 8.

 Built on reusable (composer) components

 Quite a few of the lower level API’s have been built as generic libraries that can be used outside of Drupal.
 This allows CommerceGuys to collaborate on those with other eCommerce systems outside of Drupal.

 That means it is a requirement to use composer to maintain sites.
 That works great and is not a big problem for experienced developers, especially those used to other PHP frameworks or languages where a package manager is common.
 But it can be a problem for less experienced users and some hosting providers.
 The hosting provider we use for this project, platform.sh, has support for deploying projects using composer.

 More functionality out of the box

 Unlike Commerce 1.x, which provided only a minimal amount of features and required a lot of site building and customization, Commerce 2.x is closer to Commerce Kickstart than a plain Commerce 1.x installation.
 It includes a number of other modules like Inline Entity Form to improve UX as well as many features that previously required additional modules like storing and reusing payment methods, stores/marketplace and much more.

 That makes it a lot easier to start a new commerce project, especially when adding it to an existing Drupal site or building custom install profiles.

 Instead of using Nodes that reference products, by default Commerce now provides two entity types, Products and Product variations that provide a similar functionality with a considerably better UX.
 Payment methods from 1.x (e.g. Stripe or PayPal) are now called payment gateways and a payment method is a specific way a user paid, e.g. a specific credit card.